-- □ Form lines of 12. - Place a strong marcher on ends of the line AND in spots 6 and 7. - □ If there are extra people BEFORE the drumline, send them to the back of the block. - Fill from the very back line of the block if you have a hole.
-Clarinets and Piccolos switch - every other year
+- Form lines of 12. - Place a strong marcher on each end of the line AND in spots 6 and 7. - Start at the beginning of the block, and work to the drumline.
+If there are any leftover people BEFORE the drumline, send them to the back of the block. - ALWAYS set the same lines. - Fill from the very back line of the block if you have a hole.